2007 Australian Open Contest

 • 2 players whom you feel will prevail as Australian Open champions (1 woman, 1 man).

 To help guide your inspired choices, you should consult the draws.
-The draws will be available on numerous sites around the World Wide Web, such as the official tournament site, on the Friday prior to the tournament.
+The draws will be available on numerous sites around the World Wide Web, such as the official tournament site, during the week prior to the tournament.
 I will also post the draws here for your convenience.

 Once the tournament is under way, the complete list of participants and their selections is available here.
 I also provide regular updates -- daily, if at all possible -- so you can track your progress throughout the tournament and shake your head sadly at my attempts to be witty.
 And I take a few moments to analyze our entries, to see who we think will be hot, and who will be not.